guidoism/escape/proposal_002.md

 I'm also sure that nostalgia has something to do with my interest in it.
 I started programming in the 1980s and Forth, as far as I remember, had a reputation of being the hacker's language.
-When I think of Forth I think of a Black/Green **CRT** with a blicking cursor in a dark room.
+When I think of Forth I think of a black/green **CRT** with a blinking cursor in a dark room.

 I think also the whole `nip/tuck` constrained puzzle nature of the